Tab Title Description

 - Concurrent severe or uncontrolled medical disease (i.e., systemic infection, diabetes, hypertension, coronary artery disease, congestive heart failure).

-- Active symptomatic fungal, bacterial and/or viral infection including active HIV or viral (A, B or C) hepatitis.
+- Active symptomatic fungal, bacterial and/or viral infection including active HIV or viral (A, B or C) hepatitis which would not permit the patient to be managed according to the protocol.

 - Difficulty with swallowing or an active malabsorption syndrome.